Skulltrail192/One-Core-API-Binaries/README.md

 - Vista Applications
 - Several other applications

-Installation order of packages:
+Installation order of packages: \
-Kernel Standalone -> App Compat Installer: you can't install Base installer and others packages side by side with Kernel Standalone installed;
+Kernel Standalone -> App Compat: You can't install any other packages alongside the Kernel Standalone package. \
-App Compat (only one)
+App Compat: This package can be installed without any other packages. \
-Base Installer -> New Installer (Additional Dlls) -> D3d Installer -> API-SET installer -> App Compat -> Kernel Update
+Base -> New Dlls -> D3D -> API-SET -> App Compat -> Kernel \
-App Compat -> Base Installer -> New Installer (Additional Dlls) -> D3d Installer -> API-SET installer -> Kernel Update
+App Compat -> Base -> New Dlls -> D3D -> API-SET -> Kernel